Software-Eng2/SolidarityPurchasingGroup/README.md

 # SolidarityPurchasingGroup

-Repository of the group P05 for the project "Office Queue Management" of the course Software Engineering 2 2021
+Repository of the group P05 for the project "Solidarity Purchasing Group" of the course Software Engineering 2 2021

 # Team
 1. Catalano Sofia